-The Equalized Assessed Valuation (EAV) of the Village decreased 2.2% to \$192,569,506 from \$197,446,531.
-The EAV has decreased steadily from 2010 and its impact on the Library's tax revenue resources is reflective of that decrease.
+The Equalized Assessed Valuation (EAV) of the Village reflected an upturn for the tax year 2016 to \$210,784,601 from the 2015 tax level of \$192,569,506, an increase of 9.4%.
+This has been the first upturn in the EAV since 2010.
+The decreases in prior years has had its impact on the Library's tax revenue resources.
+The Library is encouraged that Flossmoor and its surrounding communities are recovering some ground from the 2008 housing crisis and its delayed impact here locally.
 The Library continues to examine sources for other income streams (e.g., grants, better investment vehicles, etc.).
-Additionally, the Library is being judicious in operating expenditures, keeping patron services strong, and monitoring expenditures as needed.
+Additionally, the Library continues to be judicious in operating expenditures, while maintaining traditional and on-trend library services to patrons.

-The Library received monetary donations totaling \$5,136 from the Friends of the Library generated primarily through membership and the sale of used books and candy sales.
+The Library received monetary donations totaling \$2,625 from the Friends of the Library generated primarily through membership, candy and used book sales.